-(1) Projected sales price analysis incorporates available market information and other management assumptions.

-(2) Related to the write down of various pre-development costs that were determined to be non-recoverable due to the related projects being terminated.

-(3) These impairments were primarily driven by continued increases in capitalization rate assumptions during 2009 and reduced estimates of NOI, primarily due to the impact of decline in the retail market on our operations.

-(4) These impairments were primarily driven by the management's intent to deed these properties to lenders in satisfaction of secured debt upon emergence from bankruptcy.

-(5) These impairments were primarily driven by the management's business plan that exclude these properties from a long term hold period.
+Facts and circumstances leading to impairment:

+- (1) These impairments were primarily driven by management's changes in current plans with respect to property and measured based on the value of the underlying land, which is based on a comparable property market analysis or a projected sales price analysis which incorporates available market information and other management assumptions as these properties are either no longer operational or operating with no or nominal income. - (2) Related to the write down of various pre-development costs that were determined to be non-recoverable due to management's decision to terminate the related projects. - (3) These impairments were primarily driven by continued increases in capitalization rate assumptions during 2009 and reduced estimates of NOI, primarily due to the impact of decline in the retail market on our operations. - (4) These impairments were primarily driven by the management's intent to deed these properties to lenders in satisfaction of secured debt upon emergence from bankruptcy. - (5) These impairments were primarily driven by the management's business plan that exclude these properties from a long term hold period. - (6) These impairments were driven by a recoverable value based on a per lot or unit sales price analysis incorporating market absorption and other management assumptions that is below carrying value.

-Certain of our properties had Fair Values less than their carrying amounts.
+Certain of our properties had estimated Fair Values less than their carrying amounts.
 However, based on the Company's plans with respect to those properties, we believe that the carrying amounts are recoverable and therefore, under applicable GAAP guidance, no additional impairments were taken.
 Nonetheless, due to the tight credit markets, the recent and continuing decline in our market capitalization, the uncertain economic environment, as well as other uncertainties, or if our plans regarding our assets change, additional impairment charges in the future could result.
 Therefore, we can provide no assurance that material impairment charges with respect to operating properties, Unconsolidated Real Estate Affiliates, construction in progress, property held for development and sale or goodwill will not occur in future periods.
 Accordingly, we will continue to monitor circumstances and events in future periods to determine whether additional impairments are warranted.